cdu890/robust_labels/README.md

 ## Repository Description

 + `baseline_ResNet32.ipynb` - Recreation of the results of the Chen et al. paper using ResNet-32.
 Also contains a data efficiency experiment with ResNet-110.
-+ `experiments.ipynb` - Original experiments related to entropy and overlap using ResNet-32.
++ `experiments_ResNet32.ipynb` - Original experiments related to entropy and overlap using ResNet-32.
 + `PGD_ResNet32.ipynb` - PGD attacks against ResNet-32 models.
 + `plots.ipynb` - Figure generation for presentation.
 + `labels` - Directory of labels used and code used to generate labels